sandslamsal/sandslamsal.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Embarking on a Remarkable Journey: Commencing my Masters in Civil Engineering with a Focus on Structural Engineering! :sparkles: :smile:
+Embarking on a Remarkable Journey: Commencing my Masters in Civil Engineering with a Focus on Structural Engineering at Texas Tech University, Texas, USA ! :sparkles: